Black-Wyrm-Lair/Drizzt-Saga/README.md

 By Roberciiik:
 - Drizzt Saga uploaded to GitHub!
-- Fixed IWD animations compatibility issues on BGEE, BGT and TuTu (thanks to TotoR).
+- Fixed IWD animation compatibility issues on BGEE, BGT and TuTu (thanks to TotoR).
 - Fixed joinable NPC spawn issue on EET.
 - New Polish translation by Bartek, formatted to EE by Roberciiik.
 - Biffing is now an optional component.